ts-common/fun.ts/README.md

 Typing requires a languages extension.
 Several safe options are
 - embed typing in comments.
 - embed typing in a separate file.
-- embed typing is based on special run-time definitions.
-For example `const MyType = { ... }`.
+- typing is based on special run-time definitions, similar to Json-Schema.
+For example `const MyType = { type: 'string', ... }`.

 Possible typing languages are
 - TypeScrit.